efrainenc/Project-0-Game/README.md

 I had a good time turning the Sleep button into a day/ night toggle that didnt decrement metrics per click but decreased the sleep over another set interval

 ### Challenges
-I wouldve liked to do more styling with css to have the tamagotchi have a clean consistent enviroment regardless of window size but I wasnt able to have that done
+I wouldve liked to do more styling with CSS to have the tamagotchi have a clean consistent enviroment regardless of window size but I wasnt able to have that done

 ### Words of Wisdom